rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 For example, we assume that Alice has a flawed SPARQL endpoint running at `http://my-endpoint.com/sparql`, which requires Alice's session for accepting read and write queries.
 Alice's query engine may have Alice's session stored by default for when she wants to query against her own endpoint.
-If Carol knows this, she could a malicious triple with a link to `http://my-endpoint.com/sparql?query=DELETE * WHERE { ?s ?p ?o }` in her profile.
+If Carol knows this, she could add a malicious triple with a link to `http://my-endpoint.com/sparql?query=DELETE * WHERE { ?s ?p ?o }` in her profile.
 While the SPARQL protocol only allows update queries via HTTP POST, Alice's flawed query engine could implement this incorrectly so that update queries are also accepted via HTTP GET.
 If Alice executes a query over her address book, the query engine could dereference this link